Diversity and Inclusion

 - striving to increase accessibility to library spaces and resources for users with disabilities.

-While we are a place for everyone, we will not acts of intolerance and hate to diminish the rights and safety of others who visit our spaces and use our resources and services.
+While we are a place for everyone, we will not allow acts of intolerance and hate to diminish the rights and safety of others who visit our spaces and use our resources and services.

 We want all of our spaces, services, and collections to cultivate a constructive and inclusive learning environment where individuals can grow and learn.
 We welcome feedback that will help us document successes and failures on this initiative.